 There is a certification process that qualifies applicants, and a compliance process involved in determining the amount of credit accumulated for a specific hire.
 HireCredit handles all the screening, compliance paperwork, and credit calculations for you.
 Contact us to learn more.

 No, it is allowed.
 The entire purpose of the WOTC program is to incentivize businesses to hire people in those circumstances.
 As an employer, you are protected against any discrimination claims when following the WOTC certification process properly.
+To learn more, read the Commission Opinion Letter: Federal Work Opportunity Tax Credit Form 8850 from the US Equal Employment Opportunity Commission.

 The WOTC credit can be carried back one year, or forward for 20 years.
 So even if you don’t have a tax liability this year, it is likely you’ll be able to use the credit in the future.